miscreant/meta/README.md

 ## Language Support

-Packages implementing zser are available for the following languages:
+Packages implementing SIVChain are available for the following languages:

 | Language               | Version                              |
 |------------------------|--------------------------------------|